Dubai: Culture

 The UAE's culture mainly reflects traditional Arab culture.
-The influence of Arab and Islamic culture on its architecture, music, attire, cuisine, and lifestyle is very prominent as well.
-Five times every day, Muslims are called to prayer from the minarets of mosques that are scattered around the country.
+The influence of Arab and Islamic cultures on architecture, music, attire, cuisine, and lifestyle is also pronounced.
+Five times a day, Muslims are called to prayer from the minarets of mosques scattered across the country.
 Major holidays in Dubai include Eid al-Fitr, which marks the end of Ramadan, and National Day (2 December), which marks the formation of the United Arab Emirates.

-The city's cultural imprint as a small, ethnically homogeneous pearling community was changed with the arrival of other ethnic groups and nationals—first by the Iranians in the early 1900s, and later by Indians and Pakistanis in the 1960s.
-In 2005, 84% of the population of metropolitan Dubai was foreign-born, about half of them from India.
+The city's cultural imprint as a small, ethnically homogeneous pearling community was transformed by the arrival of other ethnic groups and nationals—first by Iranians in the early 1900s, and later by Indians and Pakistanis in the 1960s.
+In 2005, 84% of Dubai's metropolitan population was foreign-born, about half of whom were from India.

 From 2006 to 2022, the weekend had been Friday and Saturday, as a compromise between Friday's holiness to Muslims and the Western weekend of Saturday and Sunday.
 Before 2006, the weekend was Thursday-Friday.
-On 1 January 2022, Dubai moved to a four-and-a-half day working week, with the weekend comprising Friday afternoon, Saturday, and Sunday.
+On 1 January 2022, Dubai moved to a four-and-a-half-day working week, with the weekend comprising Friday afternoon, Saturday, and Sunday with stringent rules for foreign migrant workers.